 (v) Tissue culture test for SV.
 Each individual harvest or virus pool, or a pool of tissue culture fluids from corresponding control vessels, shall be tested for the presence of SV. either as follows or by a test producing equally reliable results: five ml. of a measles virus pool shall be neutralized by high titer antiserum of an origin other than human, chicken or simian.
-The sample shall be tested in the same tissue culture system used for propagating the virus vaccine, and in primary cercopithecus tissue cultures or in a cell line of demonstrated equal susceptibility to SV.
+The sample shall be tested in the same tissue culture system used for propagating the virus vaccine, and in primary cercopithecus tissue cultures or in a cell line of demonstrated equal susceptibility to SV...
 The tissue cultures shall be observed for at least 14 days and at the end of the observation period at least one subculture of fluid shall be made in the same tissue culture system and the test continued for an additional 14 days.
 The virus harvest or virus pool is satisfactory for measles virus vaccine only if the test produces no evidence of the presence of SV.

-propagated in (3) Measles virus canine renal tissue cultures-(i) Inoculation of adult mice; test for adventitious agents.
-Each virus pool prepared from canine renal tissue cultures shall be shown to be free from contaminating agents pathogenic for mice by the test prescribed in subparagraph (1)(1) of this section for chick embryo virus pools.
+(3) Measles virus propagated in canine renal tissue cultures-(1) Inoculation of adult mice; test for adventitious agents.
+Each virus pool prepared from canine renal tissue cultures shall be shown to be free from contaminating agents pathogenic for mice by the test prescribed in subparagraph (1) (1) of this section for chick embryo virus pools.
 Test result standards are those prescribed therein.

 (ii) Inoculation of suckling mice.
 Suckling mice shall be inoculated as prescribed in § 630.35(b) (2) for virus (live, attenuated) grown in canine renal tissue cultures.
-Test result standards are those prescribed therein. (iii) Inoculation of monkey tissue cell cultures.
-Monkey tissue cell cultures shall be inoculated as prescribed in 630.35(a) (3) for virus (live, attenuated) grown in chick embryo tissue culof embryonated (v) Inoculation chicken eggs.
-Embryonated chicken eggs shall be inoculated as prescribed in § 630.35(a) (5) for virus (live, attenuated) grown in chick embryo tissue cultures.
+Test result standards are those prescribed therein.

+(iii) Inoculation of monkey tissue cell cultures.
+Monkey tissue cell cultures shall be inoculated as prescribed in § 630.35(a) (3) for virus (live, attenuated) grown in chick embryo tissue cultures.
 Test result standards are those prescribed therein.